-The class will be organized into study groups, which will write detailed reports on eight cases.
+The class will be organized into study groups, with three to four people in a group.
 You are free to choose your own members and group members may span sections (001, 002, and 003).
-Groups cannot exceed a maximum of four students, and given the difficulty of the cases, I strongly recommend a minimum of three students.

-All teams should be registered on Canvas no later than Friday, January 24.
+Groups cannot exceed a maximum of four students.
+All study groups should be registered on Canvas no later than Tuesday, January 20.
 You may use the discussion board on Canvas to post that you are looking for a team member or a group.
 If you have difficulty finding a group, please let me know in time (before the deadline), and I will be happy to help you find a group to work with.